in a city that's inspired musicians, writers and artists…

 - Going Manual Course (self-study version)

-- Dinner on Monday, full breakfast buffet each day, and a Jazz Brunch one day during the workshop, as well as coffee & beignets during one of our outings.
+- Dinner on Monday, breakfast each day, and a Jazz Brunch one day during the workshop, as well as coffee & beignets during one of our outings.

 - Accommodations are not included and must be booked separately (See next question for hotel details.)